MELA DAILEY, SOPRANO

 Passionate about many charities and causes, Mela has raised over $100,000 for Austin groups including Life Works, Austin Lyric Opera, Austin's After School Arts Programs, GLBT Alliance, Historical Organ Restoration, Honor Our Heroes, an Alzheimer's care facility called House of Friends, and many more.
 In November 2011, she headlined the Survivors Brunch Concert for The Susan G. Komen Race for the Cure.

-Beginning July 11, 2015, Ms. Dailey will be hosting a radio show on KMFA called Icons of Broadway.
+Ms. Dailey hosts a radio show on KMFA called Icons of Broadway with Robert Faires.
 This show celebrates some of the greatest artists ever to be associated with the Great White Way.
 Each music-filled episode spotlights an iconic performer or personality who has defined classic American musical theater.
 From Judy Garland to Audra McDonald, Brian Stokes Mitchell to Stephen Sondheim, Icons of Broadway will feature great recordings of some of the most magical moments in music history, examining the course of artists’ roles and careers in one or two weekly episodes.

 Ms. Dailey is Artistic Director of Life in the City, a United Methodist Churchin Austin, Texas (www.lifeinthecityaustin.org), and was a past lecturer in vocal technique for the Department of Theatre and Dance at the University of Texas.
-For more information go to www.meladailey.com.
-You can also follow her on Facebook.
+For more information you can follow her on Facebook.